VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

 # Is applicable to alerting rules only.
 [ debug: <bool> | default = false ]

+# Defines the number of rule's updates entries stored in memory
+# and available for view on rule's Details page.
+# Overrides `rule.updateEntriesLimit` value for this specific rule.
+[ update_entries_limit: <integer> | default 0 ]

 # Labels to add or overwrite for each alert.
 labels:
   [ <labelname>: <tmpl_string> ]